Laura Boswell ARE – Printmaker

 This is a course designed to develop your skill set with a series of exercises and experiments.
 The emphasis is on the exploring and refining your cutting and printing skills.
 This course is best suited to those with some experience of linocut who are looking for a technical course aimed at providing a good range of ideas and skills for future printmaking.

-With your first block, you will be working on ways of cutting that can be challenging.
-These include balancing cut work, isolated fine lines, fluid line work cut into the block, detail work, cutting to simulate brush and dip pen work, cutting for different textures, and managing clean space in your print.
+You will be working on ways of cutting that can be challenging.
+These could include balancing cut work, isolated fine lines, fluid line work cut into the block, detail work, cutting to simulate brush and dip pen work, cutting for different textures, and managing clean space in your print.
+You will be using my traditional oil based inks during this class so that you can use my various tools and materials for mark making directly on the block.

-Your second block is for colour reduction to work on inking skills.
+I will encourage you to work on inking skills.
 These will include colour mixing both on the plate and by layering colour.
-You will experiment with transparency and opacity, extender and when to use it, multicoloured inking with a single roller and looser inking with multiple rollers, wiping and ghost printing
+You will experiment with transparency and opacity, extender and when to use it, multicoloured inking with a single roller and looser inking with multiple rollers, wiping and ghost printing.